 High-risk car insurance Pennsylvania rates

 Insurance rates are based on several factors, but driving history is one of the most important.
 If you have a history of certain offenses on your driving record, it may be harder to find affordable coverage.
 Take a closer look at how different events can affect your car insurance.
+The rates listed below are for full coverage car insurance.

 Rates after a speeding ticket